thegridelectric/gridworks-ingester/src/gwi/asl/README.md

 # ASL (Application Shared Language) Module

-This directory contains the type definitions and serialization codec for the MicroEraPower SCADA application.
+This directory contains the type definitions and serialization codec for the gridworks-ingester application.

 The GridWorks ASL Registry at [schemas.electricity.works](https://schemas.electricity.works) is the authoritative source for all type definitions.
 See the [GitHub repository](https://github.com/thegridelectric/gridworks-asl) for implementation details.